Energy in Angola

 Energy in Angola describes energy and electricity production, consumption and export from Angola.
 The energy policy of Angola reflects energy policy and the politics of Angola.

 Biomass accounts for 58% of the country's energy consumption; oil accounts for 35%, gas 4% and hydroelectric power 3%.

 Primary energy use in 2009 in Angola was 138 TWh and 7 TWh per million persons.

-Angolans use to suffer frequent daily blackouts.
+Angolans used to suffer frequent daily blackouts.
 In 2012, days before the election, the government announced $17B US in planned energy investment, designed to alleviate the paucity of available energy.

+The International Renewable Energy Agency (IRENA) reports that Angola's renewable energy usage increased from 50% of the total energy supply in 2015 to 63% in 2020.
+Within this sector, bioenergy represents 85% of Angola's renewable energy supply as of 2020.
+This shift in Angola's energy strategy indicates a move towards sustainable resources, reducing the country's previous dependence on conventional fuels like oil and gas.

 Overview

 Angolan population has increased 19.4 percent in the five years 2004-2009.

 Hydroelectricity

 Electricity is produced by Empresa Nacional de Electricidade de Angola.

 Crude oil

 Angola ranks second in crude oil production in sub-Saharan Africa, after Nigeria.
 In 2022, the country produced an average of 1.165 million barrels of oil per day, according to its National Oil, Gas and Biofuel's Agency (ANPG).